MiyaZheng/recommendation-system/README.md

-# recommendation-system
+# Movie Recommendation System
-A simple recommendation system for practice.
+A simple movie recommendation system for practice.